Department of History

 BA, History and Philosophy, Columbia College, Columbia University, 2002

-My research centers around three themes: the history of the United States in the world, intellectual history, and the history of capitalism.
+My research centers on three themes: the history of the United States in the world, intellectual history, and the history of capitalism.
 In addition, I am interested in the methodological aspects of teaching and writing history.

 My book, Thinking Small: The United States and the Lure of Community Development, is due to be published in January 2015 by Harvard University Press.
 It is based on my dissertation, which won the Allan Nevins prize for North American economic history from the Economic History Association and received honorable mention for the Betty M. Unterberger prize from the Society for Historians of American Foreign Relations.

 "Polanyi in the United States: Peter Drucker, Karl Polanyi, and the Midcentury Critique of Economic Society," Journal of the History of Ideas 70 (2009): 445-466.
 A Japanese translation of this article has been published in Gendai shiso 38 (2010): 141-159.